 Background and my role

-Over the years, the marketing site had morphed into an amalgamation of various generations of brand expressions, lacking consistency and the necessary structure for scale.
-Under the guidance of a new Design Director, I contributed to a brand refresh and redesigned the website product pages for better consistency and scalability.
+Karbon's marketing website attracts 50,000 monthly visitors, primarily accounting firm owners assessing Karbon’s B2B practice management SaaS platform.
+Over the years, the site morphed into various generations of brand expressions and lacked the necessary consistency and structure for scale.
+Under the creative direction of a new marketing design director, I contributed to a brand refresh and redesigned the site's IA and core product pages.

 Planning the redesign strategy and scope